When a forwarder has freight that is ready to be transported. He or she will need to find a carrier with trailer space to transport the freight.

 The forwarder will usually look into his/her own network of carriers to find someone to transport the freight.
 This usually happens by telephone or email, where the forwarder dispatcher calls or emails a carrier he\she has worked with before and lets them know that they have freight that needs to go from A to B by a certain day and time.
 If the carrier has availability, he may give the forwarder a quote/price right then and there or he’ll contact the forwarder a short while later via email or telephone to provide a quote/price.

-The forwarder will then document this somewhere and check to see if a better price is possible elsewhere (Although throughout 2021 most shippers and forwarders were taking whatever they could get).
+The forwarder will then document this somewhere and then check to see if a better price is possible elsewhere (yes this generally happens when the market is not as tense as it is right now).

 As you can see this is not the most structured or formalized process and it provides room for mistakes.

-For the forwarder, receiving quotes over the telephone can be quite tricky to enforce, as the carrier could easily change their mind on the price because there was no documented quotation sent to the forwarder.
-If something like this happens, It’s likely that the relationship between this carrier and forwarder could end after this experience as it hampers trust between the two parties.
+For the forwarder, receiving quotes over the telephone can be quite tricky to enforce, as the carrier could easily change their mind on the price because there was no documented quotation sent to the forwarder if something like this happens.
+It’s likely that the relationship between this carrier and forwarder could end after this transaction.

 Why does this happen?
 The carrier may get calls from more forwarders looking for space and realize the demand is high for a particular route, and that he can up the price to make more because his trailer space is worth more than it was before he knew about this demand.